Miley Cyrus Throws Rockstar Birthday Party For Liam Hemsworth And Wayne Coyne, Complete With Weed Bar

 A photo posted by Miley Cyrus (@mileycyrus) on

-In his new interview with the Guardian, the Flaming Lips frontman admitted he and Miley Cyrus are texting on an every day basis.
+In his new interview with the Guardian, the Flaming Lips frontman admitted he and Miley Cyrus are texting on an everyday basis.
 But just sending texts to her friend wasn’t enough for the “We Can’t Stop” singer, so she started sending him peeing selfies.

 “I’ll say: ‘What are you doing?’ and she’ll send me pictures of herself peeing.
 Sometimes it’s 1,000 times a day, sometimes it’s a couple of times a day, but we’re in each other’s lives.”